j-tseng/neural-transitions/README.md

 `demo_main.m`

 This master run code defines the workflow of the analysis.
 Modify the variables at the top with information relevant to your dataset (e.g., path to `.txt` files, number of runs).
+With the Parallel Computing Toolbox, 5 participants, 1 run with 900 timepoints, and 100 requested t-SNE repetitions, tic/toc returned an elapsed time of 6.74 minutes to run the full pipeline described above and return transition rate.

 ## Network Representation